dana-team-legacy/managed-cluster-validating-kyverno/README.md

 ## Build for OpenShift
 The only supported way to install Kyverno in Production is using `helm`.
 However, at times it's more preferable to create an `all-in-one.yaml` that can be installed using `kubectl`.

-A `Makfile` takes care of all the things necessary in order to install Kyverno on OpenShift and in an offline environment.
+A `Makefile` takes care of all the things necessary in order to install Kyverno on OpenShift and in an offline environment.

 In order to create a single YAML containing the latest `Kyverno` manifests, use the `make build` directive of the `Makefile`.